-Each graduate student is also asked to participate in an exit interview.
+After completing the checkout procedure (see 7.0) for the department, each graduate student is also asked to participate in an exit interview.
 This interview is conducted by the College of Science.

-5.10 Evaluation of Progress
+5.13 Evaluation of Progress

-It is important that every graduate be provided a written feedback on her/his progress at least once during each academic year.
+It is important that every graduate be provided with written feedback on her/his progress at least once during each academic year.
 The feedback provides the student an opportunity to assess his/her performance against the expectations of the advisor and the graduate committee.

 Every graduate student working towards a master's or a doctoral thesis is required to follow a 4-step Performance Feedback process at least once during each academic year.
 The process as suggested by the College of Science is outlined in Appendix VI.
 The forms can be found at www.chem.purdue.edu/forms.
 In step 1, the student and the advisor agree on the goals and expectations for the coming year.
 In step 2, the student prepares a summary of the progress made during the period and submits it to the advisor.
 In step 3, the advisor, and/or one or more co-advisors, examines the summary and might approve it, or a modified version, or not approve it.
 An approved report is made available to the advisor, any co-advisor(s), the student, the Graduate Office, and the student's advisory committee.
 Step 4, a meeting of the committee is necessary only when the advisor does not approve the report thereby creating a possible conflict with the advisee.

-5.11 Exceptions
+5.14 Exceptions